Loading…

 Black Sealant

-Adiseal black sealant is a high-performance product that can seal instantly.
+Adiseal black sealant is a high-performance waterproof sealant that provides a superior water resistant seal instantly.
 It can seal in dry or wet conditions making it ideal for stopping leaks.
-It is waterproof therefore it is equally great as an exterior black sealant as well as for indoor use.
+Its waterproof properties make it equally great for outdoor as well as for indoor use.
+Adiseal provides a better seal and bond than black silicone sealant or adhesive for many different sealing, bonding or caulking applications.

 Adiseal black sealant

-Adiseal black sealant has numerous advantages over competitor products including:
+Adiseal has numerous advantages over black silicone.
+These include:

 • Works in dry, wet, even underwater